firesidefiction/firesidefiction.github.io/_posts/2017-02-21-the-revolution-brought-to-you-by-nike.md

 date:   2017-02-21 12:01:00 -0500
 category: short story
 permalink: /the-revolution-brought-to-you-by-nike
 teaser: “Consumers know it when they see bullshit.
 They’re not interested in empty words anymore.
 They’re not interested in garbage awareness campaigns that don’t solve anything, either.
-They want action.”

-“So what does that mean for Nike, hot shot?”
+They want action.
+So what does that mean for Nike, hot shot?”
 published: true
 art: the-revolution-brought-to-you-by-nike.jpg
 caption: A woman wearing a T-shirt with three Nike swooshes arranged like the arrows in the anti-fascist circle confronts a heavily militarized cop amid a huge protest crowd.